 Between the World Wars music, art, and theater were thriving and exploring radical, unknown territory.
 The instruments were transitioning out of their romantic idiom, and were being adjusted into an early twentieth century esthetic.
 You’ll hear the clarity of the straight-strung grand piano, the vocal quality of the clarinet from this period, and the violin without today’s shoulder rest and synthetic strings, instead, utilizing sheep gut and steel.

-Thrilling and colorful post-impressionist works by Bartók, Enescu, Ives, and Berg, complemented by music of Johannes Brahms, performed on historical instruments.
+Thrilling and colorful post-impressionist works by Bartók, Antheil, Ives, Berg, Bolcom, and Gottschalk - a world premiere.
+Performed on historical instruments.
 A first ever in Colorado!